FederatedAI/KubeFATE/registry/install_harbor.md

 * **?**: Matches any single non-separator character `/`.
 * **{alt1,...}**: Matches a sequence of characters if one of the comma-separated alternatives matches.

 Select a replication rule and click REPLICATE, the resources which the rule is applied to will be replicated from the source registry to the destination immediately.
-Depending on the network bandwidth under porject federatedai after the images have been replicated.
-Then the resources will appear in Projects.
+Depending on the network bandwidth, the resources will appear under porject `federatedai` after the images have been replicated.